 9:20 -- Cabrera advances with ease.
 He hit seven home runs and will join Hart, Ramirez, and Ortiz in the second round.
 Totals carry over to the second round so Hart has a four-homer advantage over Ramirez, five over Ortix, and six over Cabrera .
 Said Berman on one of Cabrera's homers: "There's a helicopter up there and it almost hits it."

 9:10 -- Will Ferrell now in the booth.
 Must be some kind of shameless movie plug.
 The rumor was that Angel Stadium would benefit lefthanded hitters in the Derby but so far the two leaders are both righthanded.
 Hanley Ramirez trails only Hart after hitting nine home runs, including a 472 footer.
 Swisher has officially been eliminated.
-Miguel Cabrera will close out the first round, he needs to hit at least six home runs to have a shot at advancing.
+Miguel Cabrera will close out the first round, he needs at least five home runs to have a shot at advancing.
 In theatres soon, "The Other Guys," starring Will Ferrell.

 8:58 -- It wasn't long ago that people in Boston were considering waiving David Ortiz, or "Jose Ortiz" as Bobby Valentine calls him, after he hit just .143 with one home run and four RBIs in the month of April.
 Now here he is, an All-Star and a participant in the Home Run Derby.
 Ortiz moves into second after hitting eight home runs, his longest being 440 feet.
 Hanley Ramirez come on down.

 8:48 -- Matt Holliday seemed like he had somewhere else to be, flew through his outs, and had just one home run when he was down to his final out.
 He then hit five straight, including a 497-foot shot, to finish with six home runs and pass Swisher.
 David Ortiz on deck.